Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Topological state crossovers

-\textbf{Topological state crossovers.} The evolution of the square-octagon band structure with intrinsic SOC and magnetic flux $\Phi$ is shown in Fig.~\ref{fig2}.
+The evolution of the square-octagon band structure with intrinsic SOC and magnetic flux $\Phi$ is shown in Fig.~\ref{fig2}.
 A finite SOC strength ($|\lambda_{\mathrm{SOC}}| > 0$) gaps the Dirac crossings, producing inverted band gaps at the $M$ point (half-filling) and the $\Gamma$ point ($3/4$ filling), as shown in Fig.~\ref{fig2}(a) for $\lambda_{\mathrm{SOC}} = 0.1$.
+We fit the model to first-principles band structures of realistic materials to set the parameter range~\cite{supplemental}.
+For square-octagonal MoS$_2$, $\lambda_{\mathrm{SOC}} \sim 0.02 eV$; here we use a slightly larger value to clearly illustrate the emergence of topological phases without losing generality~\cite{supplemental}.
 Parity analysis yields $\mathbb{Z}_2 = 1$, confirming a topological insulating phase.
 This is further supported by the spin-resolved Wannier charge center (WCC) spectrum in Fig.~\ref{fig2}(b).
 The associated spin Chern number, obtained from the WCC flow, is $C_s = \tfrac{1}{2}(C_\uparrow - C_\downarrow) = 1$.
 Here, $C_\uparrow$ and $C_\downarrow$ denote the Chern numbers of the up- and down-spin channels, respectively.
 These are evaluated from the band-resolved Chern number,

 with the Berry curvature~\cite{xiao2010} { } where $|\psi_{n}(\vb*{k})\rangle$ is the $n^{th}$ Bloch state, and $v_x=\partial \hat{\mathcal{H}}(\vb*{k})/\partial k_{x}$, $v_y=\partial \hat{\mathcal{H}}(\vb*{k})/\partial k_{y}$ are velocity operators.
 From WCC analysis, $C_\uparrow = 1$ and $C_\downarrow = -1$, giving a total Chern number $C = 0$ (consistent with time-reversal symmetry) but a finite spin Chern number $C_s = 1$, characteristic of the QSH phase.